A portable shower which can recycle the water (fully self-contained) or run on continuous fresh water as desired.

 Click here to check out the brilliant Smarttek 6 water heater.

-We sell the EverShower as a bundle, complete with the Coleman gas water heater for $845 or we offer just the EverShower on its own for $349.
+We sell the EverShower as a bundle, complete with the Coleman gas water heater normally $929.00 but currently just $845 .
+We offer the EverShower on its own normally $399 but currently just $349.

-The stand alone EverShower is still a fully-functioning shower only the water is not heated.
-You can heat the water yourself, on the camp stove, for example, or even in the EverShower tub (cover on) using the free energy of the sun.
+The stand alone EverShower is still a fully-functioning shower complete with water pump and shower rose etc. You can heat the water yourself, on the camp stove, for example, or even in the EverShower tub (cover on) using the free energy of the sun and then recycle that water.

-The EverShower will function well with many different types of water heaters we like the Coleman for its portability.
+The EverShower will function well with many different types of water heaters.
+We like the Coleman heater due to its portability.

 The pump kit and shower rose which are included with the EverShower have been specifically chosen for their performance and economy.
 While this is a brilliant little kit the cost of it does represent only a very small proportion of the complete EverShower unit.
 The saving without it would not be great.
 Our intention is to provide a very effective, cost efficient pump kit to make the EverShower a complete system and to help get customers started, however, the option exists to replace it with a more powerful pump, for example, and an even more luxurious shower rose.
 Here’s a good example.